 Receipt advertising consists of printing coupons or offers on the back of customer receipts at grocery and retail stores.

-Referral marketing consists of promoting products or services to new customers through spontaneous referrals like word-of-mouth.
+Referral marketing consists of promoting your restaurant to new customers through spontaneous referrals like word-of-mouth.

-Sponsorships support someone or something financially or through the supply of products or services.
-Sponsorships serve two functions — the support and the awareness of a company.
+Sponsorships support someone or something financially or through the supply of services like meals.
+Sponsorships serve two functions — the support and awareness of a business.

-Storefront signs hang above entrances, reflect a company’s branding and build awareness to passersby.
+Storefront signs hang above entrances, reflect a business's branding and build awareness to passersby.